Mon - Sat 9.00 - 18.00

 Explore Our Production Excellence Solutions!

 This structured approach ensures not just temporary fixes but permanent improvements in process variation and defect control, the ultimate goal being the total elimination of defects (which is achieved through minimising process variation).
-Six Sigma is widely used in our supplier quality management practices to ensure that the supplier’s production is kept within the buyer’s quality parameters and production requirements.
+Six Sigma is widely used in our manufacturing quality enhancement solutions to ensure that the supplier’s production is kept within the buyer’s quality parameters and production requirements.
 Most of all, it is used to control defects at the supplier source.

 Don't Forget to Share This Post